-Next, I’ll add this image to my Media Library, copy the “File URL” as described in the section above, and insert this URL into the field in the widget.
+Next, I’ll open up a new post and add this image to my blog’s Media Library, copy the image’s “URL” as described in the section above, and insert this URL into the “Image URL” field in the widget.
 I’ll control the size by inputting the dimensions (in pixels) for the “Width” and “Height.”
 And voilà — I’ve created a custom-made Image Widget, which I can link to a gallery page on my site.

 Custom-made Image Widgets help to shape your site’s overall aesthetic, as the writer’s widgets illustrate above, and contribute to the visual branding your blog, which we’ll talk about next.

 Finally, let’s talk a bit about branding your blog: creating an overall mood and ensuring your site represents you and your interests.
 For example, consider the package of visual touches below (color, font, and pattern) that a blogger once used to create a visual identity: